intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 So try not to have hard references to memory intensive blueprints in your graph instead of avoiding cast.

-## 4: Prefer interfaces instead of casting
+## Myth 4: Prefer interfaces instead of casting

 Interfaces are some sort of "[multiple inheritance](https://en.wikipedia.org/wiki/Multiple_inheritance)" thing and their existence is not meant to replace casts.